kyverno/KDP/proposals/cleanup.md

 These new proposed clean-up abilities would be assisted/augmented by Kyverno's present ability to mutate and validate resources.
 Some example use cases of Kyverno's present abilities which can be assistative are shown below.

 * The desired criteria may be codified into a mutate policy allowing Kyverno to assign the requisite annotation.
-    * Ex., write the ttl annotation to all Deployments in the foo Namespace
+    * Ex., write the ttl label to all Deployments in the foo Namespace
-* A validate policy may be constructed to prevent tampering with the annotation once a resource has been created with it assigned.
+* A validate policy may be constructed to prevent tampering with the label once a resource has been created with it assigned.
     * Ex., block changes to or removals of ttl and/or expires
-* A validate policy may be constructed to prevent the use of a cleanup annotation based upon certain criteria.
+* A validate policy may be constructed to prevent the use of a cleanup label based upon certain criteria.
-    * Ex., prevent the use of either annotation for the foo Role
+    * Ex., prevent the use of either label for the foo Role
 * A validate policy may be constructed preventing both the use of kyverno.io/ttl and kyverno.io/expires from being set on the same resource.
     * Ex., block a resource if it has both ttl and expires set
-* A validate policy may be written to enforce certain formatting/standards for these annotations
+* A validate policy may be written to enforce certain formatting/standards for these labels
     * Ex., ttl does not attempt to use seconds
     * Ex., ttl cannot be greater than 90 days
     * Ex., expires uses the correct time format